santiagosayshey/DigiBrain/Content/Projects/Dictionarry/home.md

 ## Tooling

 The database by itself, does nothing.
 Custom Formats and Quality Profiles need to be imported and configured in your individual arr installations.
-Rather than leaving you to manually create everything yourself, we've created `Profilarr` to automate this process.
+Rather than leaving you to manually create everything yourself based on this site, we've created **Profilarr** to automate this process.

 ### Profilarr

 Profilarr is a configuration management tool for Radarr and Sonarr that can interface with ANY remote configuration database (not just Dictionarry's!).
 It automatically:

-- Pulls new updates from your chosen configuration database
+- Pulls new updates from your chosen database
 - Compiles the database format into specific arr formats
 - Imports them to your arr installations
 - Manages version control of your configurations